AlbinLindskog/django_tokens/README.rst

 ^^^^^^^^
 Django Tokens contains two types of Tokens, stateless HMACTokens and stateful CacheTokens, each type have their own settings.
-The settings can be set either as class level attributes or through Django settings, where the former takes precedence over the latter.
+The settings can be set either as class attributes directly on your subclass, or globally or through Django settings, where the former takes precedence over the latter.

 HMACToken
 ~~~~~~~~~~